griptape-ai/griptape/README.md

 ## 🧰️ Tools

-The most powerful feature of Warpspeed is the ability of workflow and pipeline prompt steps to generate *chains of thought* and use tools that can interact with the outside world.
+The most powerful feature of Skatepark is the ability of workflow and pipeline prompt steps to generate *chains of thought* and use tools that can interact with the outside world.
 We use the [ReAct](https://arxiv.org/abs/2210.03629) technique to implement reasoning and acting in the underlying LLMs without using any fine-tuning.
-There are two types of tool steps that Warpspeed supports:
+There are two types of tool steps that Skatepark supports:

 - `ToolStep` takes one tool as a parameter and passes it to the LLM that decides if it should use it to respond to the prompt.
 - `ToolkitStep` takes multiple tools as a parameter, so that the underlying LLM can decide which tool to use for every chain of thought step.